Residents get first look at Cameron, La., nearly obliterated in Hurricane Laura

 Dyson Jr. said he had "no clue" where he will move after this, but he is sure it will be far from the path of hurricanes.
 "If I'm making the exodus," he said, "I'm staying far away from here."

-Much of the land sits at sea level, where wetlands expand for miles in every direction, and where homes are exposed to the open Gulf of Mexico.
+Much of the land sits at sea level, where wetlands stretch out for miles in every direction, and where homes are exposed to the open Gulf of Mexico.
 In nearby Holly Beach, residents vowed not to let Laura push them out.

 “My plan is to rebuild,” said Craig Broussard, 67.